Clifford-deformed Surface Codes: Random CDSCs

-We first focus on the point $(0.5,0)$, which is an extreme point of the 50\% threshold region.
-To understand it, we start from the $(0,0)$ point and move toward $(0.5,0)$ along the $\pixz$ axis by applying $\Hadamard$ deformations.
-Since $\Hadamard$ permutes the coupling constants $\tau_X J_X \leftrightarrow \tau_Z J_Z$, we get a correlated bond percolation problem for the $J_X$ and $J_Z$ constraints on the $s^Z$ and $s^X$ sublattices, respectively.
 For $\pixz<0.5$, \textit{i.e.}, below the critical point for the bond percolation problem, the $J_X$ constraints do not percolate.
 However for $\pixz=0.5$, both the $J_Z$ and $J_X$ constraints exhibit critical fluctuations.
-Notably, the probability of finding a connected cluster of weight $A$ of $J_X$ and $J_Z$ constraints on the $s^Z$ and $s^X$ sublattices, respectively, scales as $\mathcal{O}(1/A^{\tau})$, where $\tau=187/91$ is the Fisher exponent, while the weight of the largest cluster in the system scales as $L^{a}$ for $a=2/(\tau-1)$ \cite{PCTbookStauffer1992}.
+This is indicative of a second-order phase transition.
+Generally speaking, as we approach a second-order phase transition, the correlations transition from exponential to power-law decays and right at the critical point, we get scale-invariant fluctuations extending over the full system.
+For our case, these critical fluctuations manifest in the probability of finding a connected cluster of weight $A$ of $J_X$ and $J_Z$ constraints on the $s^Z$ and $s^X$ sublattices, respectively.
+This probability scales as $\mathcal{O}(1/A^{\tau})$, where $\tau=187/91$ is the Fisher exponent, while the weight of the largest cluster in the system scales as $L^{a}$ for $a=2/(\tau-1)$~\cite{PCTbookStauffer1992}.
 There is also an important relation between the perimeter of the critical clusters $P$ and their area $A \approx P^{4 a/7}$ \cite{Saleur87}.